When Worlds Collide: Synopsis

 Sven Bronson, a Swedish astronomer working at an observatory in South Africa, discovers a pair of rogue planets, Bronson Alpha and Bronson Beta, which will soon enter the Solar System.
 In eight months, they will pass close enough for gravitational forces to cause catastrophic damage to the Earth.
 Sixteen months later, after swinging around the Sun, Bronson Alpha (a gas giant) will return to pulverize the Earth and depart.
 Bronson Beta (discovered to be Earth-like and potentially habitable) may remain and assume a stable orbit.

-Scientists led by Cole Hendron work desperately to build an atomic rocket to transport enough people, animals and equipment to Bronson Beta to save humanity from extinction.
-Various countries do the same.
-The United States evacuates coastal regions in preparation for the first encounter.
+Men and women recruited by American astrophysicist Cole Hendron work desperately to build an atomic rocket to transport enough people, animals and equipment to Bronson Beta to try to stave off extinction.
+Other countries do the same.
+Eve Hendron, Cole's assistant and daughter, becomes convinced that God has provided Bronson Beta to give humanity a second chance, just as He did with Noah.

+Coastal regions are evacuated in preparation for the first encounter.
 As the planets approach, observers see through their telescopes cities on Bronson Beta.
 Tidal waves sweep inland at a height of 750 ft, volcanic eruptions and earthquakes add to the deadly toll, and the weather runs wild for more than two days.
 Bronson Alpha grazes and destroys the Moon.

-Three men take a floatplane to check out conditions across the United States and meet with the President in Hutchinson, Kansas, the temporary capital of the United States.
+Three men receive permission from Hendron to take a floatplane to check out conditions across the United States.
+They meet with the President in Hutchinson, Kansas, the temporary capital of the United States.
 All three are wounded fighting off a mob at their last stop, but manage to return with a precious sample of an extremely heat-resistant metal one of them had noticed.
-This solves the last remaining engineering obstacle: no material had been found before to make rocket tubes capable of withstanding the heat of the atomic exhaust.
+This solves the last remaining engineering obstacle: no material had been found before to make rocket tubes capable of withstanding the heat of the atomic exhaust for very long.

-Five months before the end, desperate mobs attack the camp, killing over half of Hendron's people before they are defeated.
-With the rocket tube breakthrough, the survivors are able to build a second, larger ship that can carry everyone left alive (instead of only 100 of the roughly thousand people Hendron had recruited).
+Five months before the end, desperate mobs attack the camp, killing over half of Hendron's people.
+When the survivors can hold no longer, they flee to the rocket, as ordered by Hendron.
+They then take off, hover, and blast the enemy with its deadly exhaust.
+With the rocket tube breakthrough, they are able to build a second, larger ship that can carry everyone left alive (instead of only 100 of the roughly thousand people Hendron had recruited).
 The two American ships take off, but lose contact with each other.
 Other ships are seen launching from Europe; the French ship's tubes melt, causing it to crash.
 The original American ship makes a successful landing, but it is unknown if anyone else made it.
 The survivors find that Bronson Beta is habitable.
 They also find a road.

 The sequel, After Worlds Collide, details the fate of the survivors on Bronson Beta.